derekbrokeit/tssh/README.md

 ## Installation

 Installation is quite simple.
-It requires the scripts from the repositories bin directory and two customizable environment variables.
-The description of these variables is given later, but I recommend those shown below.
+Here's an example script that installs tssh.

+    #!/bin/sh
+    tmp=$(mktemp -d)
-    $ git clone git@github.com:scicalculator/tssh.git
+    git clone git@github.com:scicalculator/tssh.git $tmp
+    pushd . > /dev/null
-    $ cd tssh/bin
+    cd $tmp/bin

     # now link the files to our bin directory
-    $ for file in $(ls) ; do
+    for file in $(ls) ; do
         ln -s $PWD/$file $HOME/bin
     done
+    popd > /dev/null

+    rm -r $tmp
-    $ # all done
+    # all done

-    # now set the environment variables (here replace '.bashrc' with your shell file)
-    $ echo "export LOGS_DIR='~/Dropbox/server_logs'" >> ~/.bashrc
-    $ echo "export SSHFS_DIR='~/sshfs'" >> ~/.bashrc
+You can copy it to any file usch as `tssh-install.sh` and run it like:

+    $ chmod +x tssh-install.sh
-    $ source ~/.bashrc
+    $ ./tssh-install.sh

 ## Usage

 ### Setup

-tssh uses a log file to hold a list of know servers and central servers (currently limited to 1) that several machines are behind.
-This file can be located anywhere, but it requires the environmental variable `$LOGS_DIR` for use.
-You can set this variable in your shell's rc file.
+tssh uses a log file `~/.tsshrc` to hold a list of know servers and central servers (currently limited to 1) that several machines are behind.
+The file can be automatically generated like follows:
-An example run is like follows:

     # let's set up our server list
     $ tssh-setup